Professional wrestling match types: Weapon-based variations

 Through the use of foreign objects, the matches generally take the name of the weapon being used ("Singapore cane match", "Chairs match").
-In the following list of weapon-based matches additional rules have supplanted or replaced the standard rules.
+In the following list of weapon-based matches, additional rules have supplanted or replaced the standard rules.

 Arcade Anarchy match

-An Arcade Anarchy match is a tag-team hardcore match that originated in AEW where various items found in arcades like air hockey tables, mallet hammers (for Mogura Taiji (Whac-a-Mole)), various video game stalls, a claw crane and even Teddy bears filled with Lego bricks are made available and placed around the ring.
+An Arcade Anarchy match is a tag-team hardcore match that originated in AEW where various items found in arcades like air hockey tables, mallet hammers (for Mogura Taiji (Whac-a-Mole)), various video game stalls, a claw crane, and even Teddy bears filled with Lego bricks are made available and placed around the ring.
 There is also a "prize wall" made available with traditional hardcore professional wrestling weapons hanging on this wall.
 This match was first done on AEW Dynamite on March 31, 2021.

+Beach Brawl

+A Beach Brawl is a hardcore match where objects that are found at a beach, like surfboards, wooden benches, wooden tables, beach balls, sports balls and a kiddle pool filled with plastic balls are made available.
+The match is no-disqualification, so other weapons are also legal.
+The first Beach Brawl was between Sol Ruca and Blair Davenport in WWE NXT's Spring Breakin' in April 2024.

 Bricks match

-A Bricks match is a match where concrete bricks are made available as weapons.
+A Bricks match is a hardcore match where concrete bricks are made available as weapons.
 Bricks were often integrated into no-rope barbed wire deathmatches, and bricks first made their appearance in Japanese deathmatches in 1993.

 Chairs match

 A Chairs match is a standard weapons match with any number of steel chairs being the only legal weapon to be used.
 This match can be won by pinfall or submission.
+The first Chairs match was introduced at TLC 2009 between Batista vs. The Undertaker, which Undertaker won by pinfall.

 Country Whipping match

-A Country Whipping match is a match where all competitors are armed with leather belts, which is the only legal weapon in the match.
+A Country Whipping match is a hardcore match where all competitors are armed with leather belts, which is the only legal weapon in the match.
 This was known to be The Godwinns speciality match.
+Also called a Corporal Punishment match and a Badstreet deathmatch.